thatwebagency/Project-Friday-TWA/README.md

 - Local: `http://localhost:8165`
 - Network: `http://LOCALNETWORKIP:8165`

-### Spotify Setup - PREMIUM ACCOUNT REQUIRED
+### Spotify Setup
+## PREMIUM ACCOUNT REQUIRED
 - Go to https://developer.spotify.com/dashboard
 - Create a new app
 - Give the app a name
-- Set the redirect URL as http://localhost:8888
+- Set the redirect URL as http://127.0.0.1:8165
 - Select WEB API
 - Save
 - Click the new app and click "Settings"
 - Copy your Client ID and Secret
 - Run Project Friday
-- Enter "y" when asked if you want to setup Spotify
+- Navigate to the Settings page (/settings OR gear icon on Dashboard)
-- Enter your Client ID and Secret
+- Click "Spotify" and enter your Client ID and Client Secret & click Save
-- Paste the link shown in your browser, Accept access
-- Copy the redirected URL in the URL bar
-- Paste back in the Project Friday CLI and press enter
+- When the page reloads, click the "Connect Spotify" button and follow the prompts
-- Spotify is now integrated
+- Success, you're now connected to Spotify.

-### First-Time Setup
+### First Time Setup

 1. Access Project Friday at the URL
 2. Enter your Home Assistant details: